jjacob7734/harvester_ts/README.md

 If the `-b --data_basedir` argument is provided, then the data will be harvested to the specified local path.
-If the `-B --s3_data_basedir` argument is provided, then the data will additionally be uploaded to the specified bucket/folder on AWS S3.
+If the `-B --s3_data_basedir` and `-p --profile` arguments are provided, then the data will additionally be uploaded to the specified bucket/folder on AWS S3.
 For both local files and S3 paths, the `local_path_template` in the dataset configuration file is combined with the base directory to automatically generate the absolute path, as described above.

+The examples below are intended to show the ways `-s`, `-e`, and `-n` options can be combined to specify the dates to harvest to a local file system The `-b` option is used to indicate the base directory for the relative path specified in the `local_path_template` variable of the dataset configuration (see above).

 ### Example: Specify start and end dates:

-These examples are intended to show the ways `-s`, `-e`, and `-n` options can be combined to specify the dates to harvest to a local file system (with the `-b` option used to indicate the base directory for the relative path specified in the `local_path_template` variable of the dataset configuration (see above).

-If upload to AWS S3 is desired (not shown in these examples), the `-B` option may be used to specify the S3 file path prefix and the `-p` option may be used to specify the AWS credential profile to be used.

 ```
 python3 harvest.py -s 20190921 -e 20190927 -b /data/mydata